SivannaKing/SEU-ASIC-IOT-ECGAI/Dataset/README.md

 The created database with ECG signals is described below.
 1. The ECG signals contained 5 classes: *F N Q S V* according to **AAMI EC57** standard.
 2. All ECG signals were recorded at 3600 samples in 10s with 360Hz frequency.
 3. Only signals derived from one lead, the MLII, were used.
 4. Data are in .npy format.

+---
+## 5 classes ECG signals 128x128 -- MITBIH2ECG_5C128x128.py
+Contributor : 吴中行;

+Run ```python MITBIH2ECG_5C128x128.py``` first.

+The created database with ECG signals is described below.
+1. The ECG signals contained 5 classes: *F N Q S V* according to **AAMI EC57** standard.
+2. All ECG signals were recorded as 128x128 *grey img* of *QRS* wave.
+3. Only signals derived from one lead, the MLII, were used.
+4. Data are in .npy format.